Acadian Flycatcher

 Nesting:

-Small saucer-like cup suspended between two forks of a branch, usually at the very end of a long branch, about 10 to 20 feet above the ground.
+Small saucer-like cup suspended between two forks of a branch, usually at the very end of a long branch, 10 to 20 feet above the ground.
 Often near a ravine or narrow stream.
 Long plant fibers usually hang off nest like streamers.
 Eggs are whitish with brown markings.
 Clutch size – 3 eggs.

 Voice: